ionic-team/ionic-site/docs/v2/resources/third-party-libs/index.md

 npm install lodash --save
 ```

-`npm install` will download a copy of the library from NPM, and save it in your app's `node_modules` directory.  `--save` will tell the NPM CLI to add an entry to your app’s `package.json` dependency list.
+`npm install` will download a copy of the library from NPM and save it in your app's `node_modules` directory.  `--save` will tell the NPM CLI to add an entry to your app’s `package.json` dependency list.
 The library is now ready to use.

 ### Using Libraries

 After installing the library, we must import it into our code to use it.

-Import statements can follow two simple patterns: Using a `named export` and using a `default export`.
+Import statements can follow two simple patterns: using a `named export` and using a `default export`.
 The best practice is to use the `named export` pattern whenever possible.
 If it doesn't work correctly, fall back to the `default export`.

 ```typescript
 // named export pattern